ManoaMallamas/ManoaMallamas.github.io/index.md

 MileStone 3 is managed using [Kalo Stems GitHub Project Board M3](https://github.com/orgs/kalo-stems/projects/7)

 ## Continuous Integration
-Kalo-Stems uses [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
+Kalo Stems uses [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
 You can see the results of all recent "workflows" at [https://github.com/kalo-stems/kalo-stems.github.io/actions](https://github.com/kalo-stems/kalo-stems.github.io/actions).

 ## Links
 * [GitHub Organization](https://github.com/kalo-stems)